deeplearning4j/deeplearning4j/generative-adversarial-network.md

 GANs take a long time to train.
 On a single GPU a GAN might take hours, and on a single CPU more than a day.
 While difficult to tune and therefore to use, GANs have stimulated a lot of [interesting research and writing](https://blog.openai.com/generative-models/).

-**Note:** Deeplearning4j's latest release on Maven does not include GANs, but it will soon be possible to build and use them via auto-differentiation and model import from Keras and Tensorflow, all of which are currently available in the master repository on Github.
+**Note:** [SKIL enables developers to build GANs](https://docs.skymind.ai/docs/quickstart).
+While Deeplearning4j's latest release on Maven does not include GANs, it will soon be possible to build and use them via auto-differentiation and model import from Keras and Tensorflow, all of which are currently available in the master repository on Github.

 ## Resources for Generative Networks